plan44/plan44-feed/README.md

 This is my source feed for building various OpenWrt packages I wrote for projects on Onion Omega1 and Omega2.

-If you have a LEDE or OpenWrt build environment set up, you can use the plan44 feed by adding the line
+If you have a OpenWrt (or LEDE) build environment set up, you can use the plan44 feed by adding the line

     src-git plan44 https://github.com/plan44/plan44-feed.git;master